ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-If an HTTPS client or HTTPS server is operating in a constrained environment and cannot devote enough storage space to hold all STHs within the validity window it is recommended to use the below Deletion Algorithm {{deletion-algorithm}} to make it more difficult for the attacker to perform a flushing attack.
+If an HTTPS client or HTTPS server is operating in a constrained environment and cannot devote enough storage space to hold all STHs within the validity window it is recommended to use the below Deletion Algorithm in section {{deletion-algorithm}} to make it more difficult for the attacker to perform a flushing attack.

 ### SCTs & Certificate Chains on HTTPS Servers